-American Experience: Influenza 1918
+AMERICAN EXPERIENCE: Influenza 1918

-Airs Monday, February 1, 2010 at 9 p.m. on KPBS TV
+Airs Monday, Jan.
+5, 2018 at 8 p.m. on KPBS TV

 Medical Investigation of Influenza:

 People tried everything to avoid getting the virus — from gargling with mouthwash to wearing masks — but it was not until years after the pandemic was over that scientists made any real breakthroughs.
-View the photo gallery.